 When a current passed through the coil, the iron would magnetize and attract other pieces of iron; when the current was cut, it lost its magnetization.
 The sturgeon demonstrated its power by showing that although it weighed only seven ounces (about 200 grams), it could lift nine pounds (about 4 kilograms) when current from a single cell power supply was applied.

 However, Sturgeon’s magnets were weak because the uninsulated wire he used could only be wrapped in a single-spaced layer around the core, which limits the number of turns.
-The first major use for electromagnets was seen in telegraph sounders.
+The first major use of electromagnets was seen in telegraph sounders.

 What is an electromagnet?